bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 The problem wasn't the tools - *the problem was seeing the tools as the solution*.

+Jackhammers require care in use.
+Thumbtacks are cheap, plentiful, and not particularly dangerous both are needed on a construction site - one to break large blocks of concrete and rock, one to hang plans and blueprints.
+Both tools are important - crucial even - in their own ways, but they have widely different requirements on them

 ## Why Design Systems?

 If you've been following along, you're probably waiting for the punch line,